kazumisawa/genome-infomation-analysis/README.md

-# genomic-sequence-analysis
+genome-infomation-analysis
-Scripts for a textbook "Genome Informatics Analysis"
+Scripts for a textbook "Genome Information Analysis"